McCracken County Humane Society

 Pod for Feral Cats

 We have created a Pod in our barn to allow our Feral cats to live out their lives protected.
 Each cat has been spay/neutered, feline-leukemia tested, and updated on all shots, including rabies.
-These cats are adopted for barn or outdoors.
+These cats may be adopted for barn or outdoors.

 Frequently Asked Questions